yoreality7021/R-Shiny-Dashboard/README.md

 6.Save the ui, server, global code in R.(ex: ui.R, server.R, global.R)

 7.How to upload to website and show it on the website.
-You can see the ppt which create by myself that you clearly know how to do.
+You can see the ppt which create by myself that you clearly know how to do